Live Exploration of Dynamic Rings: Ring Exploration in

-Observe that, in a synchronous system, when predicate \pCatches holds for an agent then \pCatched holds for the other agent.
-In the following, we says that the agents {\em catch each other} if those predicates hold.
+Observe that, in a fully synchronous system, when predicate \pCatches holds for an agent, then \pCatched holds for the other agent.
+In the following, we say that the agents {\em catch each other} if both predicates hold.